-WIN Ostrich Festival Tickets!
+Win Ostrich Festival Tickets!

-94.5 KOOL-FM wants to hook you up with a 4-pack of tickets to check out the Ostrich Festival at Tumbleweed Park March 10-12, 2017!
+94.5 KOOL-FM wants to hook you up with a pair of tickets to check out Gin Blossoms and Spin Doctors on March 10, Eddie Money and Starship on March 11, and Los Lobos, Forever in Your Mind, and Blaine Long on March 12.
+All happening at the Ostrich Festival at Tumbleweed Park!

 How to Win:

-- Listen to Tom Peake during the 12 PM hour this Monday through Friday!
+- Listen to Charlie Huero during the 4 PM hour this Monday through Thursday!

 - When given the cue to call – dial 602-260-9494!